Now that you’ve made the decision to study abroad in Paris, it is important to prepare for your stay.

 The written French placement test will be conducted/received via e-mail off site and will take place during the following dates:

-You will need to confirm your test date and e-mail address no later than May 18th for the First wave of test dates and June 2nd for the Second wave of test dates to firstname.lastname@example.org.
-You will also be provided with a time window upon your confirmation by our language coordinator via e-mail.
-The oral French interviews will be held on site in Paris on August 27th, you will be provided with your oral French interview time slot at orientation.
+You will need to confirm your test date and e-mail address no later than ….. to email@example.com.
+You will also be provided with a time slot upon your confirmation by our language coordinator via e-mail.
+The oral French interviews will be held on site in Paris on a date that will provided at a later date, you will be provided with your oral French interview appointment at orientation.

 Airport Shuttle services are available between Paris and both airports (Charles de Gaulle-CDG and Orly).
 Travel can be reserved days, weeks or months in advance, but reservations must generally be made at least 48 hours in advance.
 When arriving at the airport you must call a special toll free number (before picking up your baggage) and you will be given a meeting point at your terminal.
 Once the shuttle arrives it will generally complete its circuit of the airport to pick up other passengers (as the bus does) then it will drop you off at your final destination in Paris.
 When going towards the airport you will be given a pickup time that will guarantee your arrival at the airport and the required amount of time before your departure.